 - For the cherry, Grey Goose's Cherry Noir is a favorite.

-- The pineapple vodka from Van Gogh Vodka is a very nice choice.
+- The pineapple vodka from Van Gogh Vodka is a nice choice.

 You will also want to check out other fruity flavors like apple, mango, melon, and peach.
 Each of these is available from many vodka brands.

 Two trending flavors are pear and pomegranate and either can be mixed into a variety of drinks.
-For pear, I would recommend Grey Goose La Poire and the best pomegranate vodkas come from Charbay and Pearl.
+For pear, try Grey Goose La Poire and the best pomegranate vodkas come from Charbay and Pearl.

 Other fruity flavors common in vodka are banana, cranberry, grape, grapefruit, and passion fruit.
 These are not quite as versatile or offered by as many brands, but they are quite fun to play around with.